Reviewed by Oct 05, 2020| Updated on

-A trader can apply to any trader that trades on behalf of an enterprise or institution.
+A commercial trader is any trader that trades on behalf of an enterprise or institution.
 The Commodity Futures Trading Commission (CFTC) has a particular classification for commercial traders on the commodities market.
 It describes them as traders who primarily use the futures market to hedge their business.

 Commercial traders are traders who trade for the benefit of a portfolio managed by an enterprise or institution.
 The CFTC has a specified classification for commercial traders in the commodity industry, mainly for purposes of monitoring trade.
 The CFTC publishes a weekly paper, called Traders Commitments (COT), which offers a summary of market operation from commercial and non-commercial traders.